 Let me kick things off with the big question: What’s your craft niche?
 This is where your passion meets the market.

 Think about what you love to create and what people are most excited to buy.
-Maybe you’re obsessed with making handmade jewelry or you get a thrill out of designing and creating t-shirts.
+Maybe you’re obsessed with making handmade jewelry, or you get a thrill out of designing and creating t-shirts.
 Whatever it is, your niche should be something you’re passionate about and that has a potential customer base.

 To pinpoint your niche, ask yourself a few questions: